Apply for an IVA

 If your IVA is approved your Insolvency Practitioner will communicate with your creditors.
 Your creditors are still required to send you statements in line with the Consumer Credit Act 1974, however once your IVA has been approved your creditors should no longer contact you in relation to payments as these are made from your IVA.
 It can take up to 3 months for creditors to update their records.
 Your Insolvency Practitioner will continue to communicate with creditors until this contact ceases.

-Not every type of debt can be included in an IVA, debts that can be included in an IVA are:
+Not every type of debt can be included in an IVA, exampled of debts that can be included in an IVA are:

 • Council Tax arrears